Fourier Plane-Wave Series Expansion for Holographic MIMO Communications: Fourier plane-wave series of stochastic electromagnetic channels

 Notice that the variances are always bounded since the integrand in \eqref{variances} is singularly-integrable \cite{PizzoIT21,PizzoJSAC20}.
-If $P_h$ is normalized to unity, then the variances can be regarded as a \emph{discrete angular power distribution}; that is, $\sigma^2(\ell_x,\ell_y,m_x,m_y)$ specifies the fraction of channel power that is transferred from $\mathcal{S}_s(m_x,m_y)$ to $\mathcal{S}_r(\ell_x,\ell_y)$.
+If $P$ is normalized to unity, then the variances $\sigma^2(\ell_x,\ell_y,m_x,m_y)$ can be regarded as a \emph{discrete angular power distribution} of the channel, which specifies the fraction of power that is transferred from $\mathcal{W}_S(m_x,m_y)$ to $\mathcal{W}_R(\ell_x,\ell_y)$.
 The strength of the coupling coefficients is not all equal and depends jointly by the array sizes and scattering mechanism.
 This joint combination determines two key factors: the \emph{number of parallel channels} and the \emph{level of diversity}.
-The former is specified by the number of source and receive angular sets that have that are coupled, and will provide the DoF of the electromagnetic channel as it will be elaborated later on.
-The latter is determined by the number of receive angular sets that couple with each source angular set.
+The former is specified by the number of source and receive angular sets that are coupled, and provide the DoF of the electromagnetic channel as elaborated in {Section~\ref{sec:KL_expansion}}.
+The latter is determined by the number of receive angular sets that couple with each {transmit} angular set.
 Indeed, radiating towards specific angular directions at the source may illuminate several angular directions at the receiver.

 As an example, in Fig.~\ref{fig:angular_representation}(b) the coupling coefficients are arranged in matrix form.
 Three distinct angular sets are activated by the source (orange, blue, and green) whose radiated power is transferred to six angular sets at receiver.
 The number of parallel channels is three and the level of diversity is three (orange), two (blue), and one (green), respectively.
-A possible way to measure the coupling coefficients and their strength from spatial realizations of the channel is described later on.
-An analytical method for their modelling and computation is described next.
+A possible way to measure the coupling coefficients and their strength from spatial realizations of the channel is described {in Section~\ref{sec:measurement_coupling_coeff}}.
+An analytical method for their modeling and computation is described next.